breadbored/breadbored.github.io/_posts/mkworld.md

 - Open MKWorld Toolkit
 - Open OBS and add a new source.
-- Choose "Video Capture Device" and select the SplitCam camera as the device.
+- Choose "Video Capture Device" and select the capture card as the device.
 - Add a webview source and set the URL to `http://localhost:2025/obs`.
   - Set the size to 800x1080, or whatever size you want the speedrun split UI to be.
 - Arrange to flavor.